What Is This, X?

 - The Aquabats!
 Super Show!, episode "ManAnt!", after Jimmy the Robot fires a buttermint at the MC Bat Commander:

-- In an episode of CSI, when Morgan discovers a secret bunker in the middle of a desert:
+- In the CSI episode, "Sheltered", Morgan discovers a secret bunker in the middle of a desert:

 - On MythBusters, just before a test regarding alkali metals in a water-filled bathtub: